noelcv/whois-query-fe/README.md

 Combined with a server-side validation strategy with client-side filtering to provide imediate feedback to the client

 #### Credential and Personally Identifiable Information (PII)

-To prevent caching of user inputs we set the assignable attributes to override default configuration.
+Although we are not dealing with highly sensitive information (such as passwords, credit card details, etc), we procured to prevent browser caching of user inputs we set with assignable attributes to override default configuration.
 ```
     <input formControlName="sldInput" class="w-3/4 h-20 text-xl p-10" type="text" placeholder="Enter a domain name" type="text" min-length="1" maxlength="63" spellcheck="false" autocomplete="off" autocorrect="off" autocapitalize="off">>
 ```

 ## Deployment